rydmike/rydmike.github.io/talo.md

 ### Conclusions

 Some aspects of Flutter were not quite ready for prime time on all of our required platforms when we evaluated it, and it is not quite there today either.
-We were still impressed and convinced by the level and readiness observed already during these concept tests.
+We were however impressed and convinced by the level and readiness observed already during these concept tests.
 We also found that the Flutter SDK and Dart language was easy to learn, and as a developer experience, it and the tooling, were a pure joy to use and code in.
 The Flutter Community is very positive and always ready to lend a helping hand regarding questions, and Google has been very forthcoming and supportive with SDK issues.